Tom Bayless

-Thomas McDowell Bayless (born December 17, 1947) is a former American football offensive and defensive lineman who played one season for the New York Jets of the National Football League (NFL).
-He played college football at Purdue.
+Thomas McDowell Bayless (born December 17, 1947) is an American former professional football player who was an offensive and defensive lineman for one season with the New York Jets of the National Football League (NFL) in 1970.
+He played college football for the Purdue Boilermakers.

 Early life and education

 Bayless was born on December 17, 1947, in the unincorporated community of Knob Lick, Missouri.
 He went to East St. Louis Senior High School in East St. Louis, Illinois and played fullback.
 He also set the state record for discus toss, however, his record was broken the next year by Ed Rogers.
 After high school he attended University of Purdue and played one season for their football team, the Boilermakers.
 He had multiple different positions over his four years at Purdue but only played in one of them.
 His freshman year he was changed from fullback to linebacker due to being "not quick enough".
 He did not play in any games in his freshman year and did not his sophomore year, either.
 He was switched from linebacker to center his second year and switched to tight end the next, but still didn't make any appearances.
 He was switched to interior offensive lineman in his senior year due to struggling with the ball at center.
 He was nicknamed "stone hands" by his teammates since he had trouble with handling.
 Later in his senior year he was switched for the fifth time to defensive lineman.
 He was able to work his way to a starting position and later became a top defensive lineman.
 Against Northwestern in October of '69, he graded out at 92, the highest of any Boilermaker lineman in the season.